flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180303-18-02-21-found-austin-bomber.md

     political beliefs or if that motivated him.
   card_citation: ''
 card_5:
-  card_text: "> “The fatal mistake that led law enforcement to him a\x14 because he was pretty good at evading surveillance cameras a\x14 was when he walked into Home Depot.”\n> \n> U.S. Rep. Mike McCaul (R - Tx) House Homeland Security Committee speaks about where bomber bought supplies."
+  card_text: "> “The fatal mistake that led law enforcement to him ax14 because he was pretty good at evading surveillance cameras ax14 was when he walked into Home Depot.”n> n> U.S. Rep. Mike McCaul (R - Tx) House Homeland Security Committee speaks about where bomber bought supplies."
   card_citation: ''
 card_6:
   card_text: >-